Holubov: History

 4th and 7th century, the Slavic tribes settled here.

 The first written mentions of Holubov and Třísov are from 1379, the first mention of Krasetín is from 1372.
 The area was owned by Vítkovci and then by the Rosenberg family as a part of the Dívčí kámen Castle estate.
 In 1383, a manor house called Holubův is documented here, and it probably gave the name to the village.

 In the 19th century started industrialization of Holubov.
 From 1841 to 1874, an iron-producing factory was here.
 In 1891, the railway to České Budějovice and Volary was built.

+Demographics

 Economy

-Industry in Holubov is represented by the Artypa factory, which makes paper products (boxes).
+Industry in Holubov is represented by the Grafobal Bohemia company, which makes paper products (boxes).
 The municipality is otherwise dependent on agriculture and tourism.

+Transport

+Holubov is located on the railway line České Budějovice–Stožec-Nové Údolí.

 Sights

 Fragments of the Třísov oppidum have been partly preserved until today.

 The iron railway bridge in Holubov is a 100 m long and 30 m high viaduct.
 It is a technical monument.
 The original construction from 1891 was replaced in 2015.

 There is a chair lift which goes from Krasetín to the top of the Kleť mountain, outside the municipal territory.
 It is 1792 m long and the difference of altitudes between the lowest and highest point of the lift is 383 m.